 Softness of the cut-off of the Cone Angle.
 The regular range is from 0 (hard cut-off) to 1 (smooth transition), but it can be set higher than 1 for additional gradation.
 Above in the Cone Angle you notice how hard the edges look, this parameter improves that result to be more pleasing.

-Below we go from 0.0 (default, off) to 0.25 and then 0.75 which is very soft indeed!
+softness = 0 softness = 0.25softness = 0.75